My Pet Center

 When your cat is in heat, the blood vessels surrounding their ovaries and uterus are larger and more fragile.
 Similarly, the uterus itself will be engorged.
 This can mean that the risk of excessive bleeding and other complications during the surgical procedure is higher.

-In summary, getting your cat spayed is the best and most responsible choice any pet parent can make if they are not intending to breed from them.
+In summary, getting your cat spayed is the best and most responsible choice any pet parent can make if they do not intend to breed from them.
 While it can be costly, it lowers your cat’s risk of some deadly viral diseases and prevents unwanted litters of kittens.
 If you can, it’s best to avoid having them spayed while they’re in heat, but if you’re struggling to find a time when they aren’t in heat, speak to your veterinarian about the options available.

 Frequently Asked Questions